jdbbaugh/Ts_Ang_Dock__Py_Prac/README.md

 __NOTE__: **Make sure you have Docker, node, npm and angular-cli installed.
 Check Angular Prerequisites [here](https://github.com/angular/angular-cli#prerequisites).**
 * Clone this repository
-* **Not Required** - Navigate to client directory and execute `ng build --prod` to create production build for Angular.
+* Navigate to client directory and execute `ng build --prod` to create production build for Angular.
 * Then navigate back and execute following commands:
   * `docker-compose build`
   * `docker-compose up`